Plan your Project

 P3 - Planning and Budgeting: What is your plan and how can you finance it?

-P4 - Reducing Risk: How can you reduce risk throughout your project duration?
+P4 - Reducing Risk: How can you reduce risk throughout the duration of your project?

 Deep dive resources